DevOpsBootcamp/website/source/mission.rst

 * Mentorship from students and professionals with advanced skills in software development and systems administration
 * Professional connections in the software industry
-* A welcoming environment to start learning in, if you’ve always wanted to learn about software development and systems administration but never been sure where to start
+* A welcoming environment to start learning in, if you've always wanted to learn about software development and systems administration but never been sure where to start
 * An opportunity to fill in any gaps in your knowledge, if you’re a